Growth Charts

 - Healthy preterm infants typically achieve growth catch-up by 12-24 months corrected age

-- Premature infants who are SGA at birth demonstrate slower catch-up growth and lower bone mass accumulation compared with those who are AGA
+- SGA infants at birth show slower catch-up growth and lower bone mass accumulation than AGA infants

-- Failure to achieve growth catch-up by 36 months is associated with suboptimal neurodevelopmental outcomes
+- Failure to achieve catch-up by 36 months is associated with suboptimal neurodevelopmental outcomes

 - Continue fortified breast milk or nutrient-enriched formula until catch-up growth is achieved

-- Dietary advancement should coincide with neurodevelopmental milestones rather than a specific chronologic age
+- Dietary advancement should track neurodevelopmental milestones, not chronologic age alone

-- Ensure families and primary care providers understand corrected age application
+- Confirm families and primary care providers understand corrected age application

-- Continue using corrected age for all assessments through 24–36 months
+- Continue corrected age for all assessments through 24-36 months

-- Standardized developmental screening, adjusted for corrected age, is particularly crucial in infants with higher risk of developmental delays
+- Standardized developmental screening, adjusted for corrected age, is particularly important in infants at higher risk of developmental delay

 References